Jaykul/ReadlineAI/README.md

 This project aims to offer a cross-shell NL->Code experience to allow users to interact with their favorite CLI using NL.
 The user enters a command, like "what's my IP address", hits `Ctrl + G` and gets a suggestion for a command idiomatic to the shell they're using.
-The project uses the GPT-3 Codex model off-the-shelf, meaning the model has not been explicitly trained for the task.
-Instead, we rely on a discipline called prompt engineering ( see [section](#prompt-engineering-and-context-files) below) to coax the right commands from Codex.
+The project uses the GPT-3.5-Turbo model off-the-shelf, meaning the model has not been explicitly trained for this task.
+Instead, we rely on prompt engineering ( see [section](#prompt-engineering-and-context-files) below) to coax the right commands from chat models.

 **Note: The model can still make mistakes!
 Don't run a command if you don't understand it.
 If you're not sure what a command does, hit `Ctrl + C` to cancel it**.